-Booking Hawaii on points with Chase Ultimate Rewards and Amex Membership Rewards partners
+Book flights to Hawaii with Chase Ultimate Rewards and Amex Membership Rewards partners

-I made a table for quick reference, but keep reading because I will explain how all of this works.
+I made a table for quick reference, but keep reading because I will explain.

-If you have Chase Ultimate Rewards, these are the best partners to book plane tickets to Hawaii:
+If you have American Express Membership Rewards points, these are the best partners to book plane tickets to Hawaii:

-You can use all four options listed below to book tickets from the continental US to Hawaii if you have Chase Ultimate Rewards points.
+You can use all four options listed below to book tickets from the continental US to Hawaii if you have American Express Membership Rewards points.

-You will need to register for a frequent flyer account if you do not already have one to search for availability with some of these programs.
+You will need to register for a frequent flyer account if you do not already have one to search for availability and book with some of these programs.
 It’s free.
 No credit card required.

 - British Airways Executive Club

 - Southwest Rapid Rewards

 Best Ways to Book Flights to Hawaii on Miles and Points